codetricity/phaser-girl/README.md

 7. [Control](07.html)

 ## Method
 Repetitive drills.
-Repeat each drill 3 to 5 times.
+Repeat each drill 3 to 5 times per class.
+Start with a blank editor at the beginning of each drill each time the student types in the drill.
+Delay explanation of learning objectives until after child can type in drills from a blank screen.

 ## Target Student
 12 year old girl.